Penetrating damp treatment

 As one of the industry leaders, Peter Cox surveyors have unmatched experience and knowledge when it comes to identifying water ingress, diagnosing related damp problems and creating bespoke treatment plans to comprehensively solve your water ingress problems and related damp hazards.
 To find out more, visit our web pages on penetrating damp treatment and what you can expect from a penetrating damp survey.

 At Peter Cox, we are proud of our 65 years of experience helping our customers prevent and treat water ingress issues.
-If you feel that you have a problem with water ingress that requires professional help then do not hesitate to contact the industry specialists on 0800 633 5712 or get in touch using the online contact form below.
+If you feel that you have a problem with water ingress that requires professional help then do not hesitate to contact the industry specialists or click the button below to book a survey.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.